BoldingBruggeman/fabm-pisces/README.md

 * phytoplankton maximum growth rate [its reference value at 0 degrees Celsius] is 0.6 d-1 in paper, 0.8 d-1 in code.
 * particulate organic mater (POC, GOC) remineralisation is now depth-dependent and calculated using a configurable number of lability classes (`p4zpoc.F90`).
 This has replaced Eq 38.
 * exponent for silicate dissolution (`p4zrem.F90`) is 9 in Eq 52 of paper, but 9.25 in code.
 The latter matches the [Ridgwell paper](https://doi.org/10.1029/2002GB001877).
-* quadratic mortality of diatoms depends in a different way on nutrient limitation thna described in the paper (Eq 13)
+* quadratic mortality of diatoms depends in a different way on nutrient limitation than described in the paper (Eq 13)
 * quadratic and linear mortality of nanophytoplankton is now modified by cell size
 * a threshold concentration `xmort` of diatoms and nanophytoplankton is now protected from mortality
 * the P-I slope of diatoms is now the average of separate slopes of small and large cells (and the small : large ratio is dynamic, inferred from model state)